 Light: Full sun.

-Soil: Average, well drained , neutral to alkaline soil.
+Soil: Average, moderately moist to dry, well drained, neutral to alkaline soil.
 Drought tolerant when established.

 Fertilizer: Moderate as over fertilization reduces the blooming season.